One of the most exciting recent changes in the jewellery industry is the spike in popularity of lab grown diamonds.

-Each of our custom engagement rings can be set with a lab grown diamond, making your design a small part in a better future for our planet.
+Each of our collection or custom engagement rings can be set with a lab grown diamond, making your design a small part in a better future for our planet.

 share your ideas